kurapica/IGAS/PLoop/README.md

 Method
 ----

 Calling an object's method is like sending a message to the object, so the object can do some operations.
-Take the **Person** class as an example, re-define it :
+Take the **Person** class as an example, redefine it :

 	class "Person"